ovh/docs/pages/platform/databases/mongodb_08_analytics/guide.en-us.md

 The cluster can now be reached through two different connection strings:

-- Use `mongodb+srv://<username>:<password>@<cluster hostname>/admin?replicaSet=replicaset&tls=true` for the operational connections, e.g. in the application configuration,
+- Use `mongodb+srv://<username>:<password>@<cluster hostname>/admin?replicaSet=replicaset&tls=true` for the operational connections, e.g. in the application configuration.
 - Use `mongodb+srv://<username>:<password>@<cluster hostname>/admin?replicaSet=replicaset&tls=true&readPreference=secondary&readPreferenceTags=nodeType:ANALYTICS` for the analytics workload, e.g. in your BI tools.

-Notice the extra query parameters `readPreference=secondary` and `readPreferenceTags=nodeType:ANALYTICS`: They direct the queries towards the Analytics node we configured.
+Notice the extra query parameters `readPreference=secondary` and `readPreferenceTags=nodeType:ANALYTICS`: they direct the queries towards the Analytics node we configured.

-## constraints & limitations
+## Constraints & limitations

 - No matter what, your cluster needs at least 3 non-Analytics nodes.
 That means the smallest cluster with an Analytics node is a 4-node cluster.
-- A cluster can have at most one Analytics node
+- A cluster can have at most one Analytics node.
-- If one of the first three nodes of a cluster is an Analytics node, then you won't be able to scale down the cluster from 4 nodes to 3 nodes using
+- If one of the first three nodes of a cluster is an Analytics node, then you won't be able to scale down the cluster from 4 nodes to 3 nodes with the following API call, using the `nodeNumber` parameter:

 > [!api]
 >
 > @api {PUT} /cloud/project/{serviceName}/database/mongodb/{clusterId}
 >

-using the `nodeNumber` parameter.

 You can either use the delete node endpoint to remove the Analytics node, or turn that Analytics node into a standard one before scaling down the cluster.